ltoscano/ponvif/README.md

 ONVIF PHP implementation

-Please, you can find a detailed description on squidoo page "ONVIF Programming Revealed" http://www.squidoo.com/onvif-programming-revealed
+Welcome!
+You can find a detailed description on Squidoo page "ONVIF Programming Revealed" http://www.squidoo.com/onvif-programming-revealed

 ponvif is a simple solution to build Network Video Client (NVC) working with Network Video Transmitter devices (NVT) such as IP-cameras and video encoders.
 This solution is a simple programming exercise and has no claim to completeness.